 During each painless treatment laser energy increases circulation, drawing water, oxygen, and nutrients to the damaged area.
-This creates an optimal healing environment that reduces inflammation, swelling, muscle spasms, stiffness, and pain.
-As the injured area returns to normal, function is restored and pain is relieved.
+This is believed to create an optimal healing environment that reduces inflammation, swelling, muscle spasms, stiffness, and pain.
+As the injured area returns to normal, function is restored and pain could be relieved.

 The K-Laser was the first to employ three infrared wavelengths simultaneously of 800 nm, 905 nm, and 970 nm and combine them with a 660 nm visible beam.
 These Four Wavelengths are more efficient, healing the tissue while also aiding in pain relief.
 Combine this with Three Distinct Delivery Modes (Continuous Wave, Frequency Modulated, and Intense SuperPulse), and you have a therapeutic laser solution that offers as much variety as the conditions and patients you treat.